M1-Private-Limited/AETHER/README.md

 ## Acknowledgements

 - Inspired by the need for advanced AI-driven data analytics tools.
-- Thanks to the open-source community for providing the tools and libraries that make Aether possible.
+- Thanks to the open-source community and databricks for providing the tools and libraries that make Aether possible.

 ---

-> **Disclaimer:** Ensure that you handle sensitive information like API keys securely.
-Do not expose them in your codebase or public repositories.